ITISFoundation/osparc-docs/docs/d1.1-report/tech/parts/client-side.md

 <ul><li>Not a big community behind</li><li>Some 3rd party libraries do
 not integrate very well</li></ul> |

-The main difference between vue, react and qooxdoo is that the first two provide very light frameworks and programming concepts with simple skeletons to start building on top of, while qooxdoo provides a mature framework with a collection of UI widgets.
-That means that for vue and react one needs to look for all the UI components that one may want to add and subsequently needs to install them, using the Node Package Manager, together with their dependencies.
-In qooxdoo, instead, if the original framework doesn't provide the component, you need to download the desired package and keep it within the project.
+The main difference between [vue], [react] and [qooxdoo] is that the first two provide very light frameworks and programming concepts with simple skeletons to start building on top of, while [qooxdoo] provides a mature framework with a collection of UI widgets.
+That means that for [vue] and [react] one needs to look for all the UI components that one may want to add and subsequently needs to install them, using the Node Package Manager, together with their dependencies.
+In [qooxdoo] , instead, if the original framework doesn't provide the component, you need to download the desired package and keep it within the project.

-### Recommendations
+**Recommendations**
 Based on our analysis and the framework-maturity, we believe that [vue] should be discarded.
 We think that both [react] and [qooxdoo], could work, but taking into